IGP-KSU Grain Purchasing Course

 Field trip information: We are planning to depart Manhattan, Kansas on Friday and travel to Kansas City.
 We will fly from Kansas City to New Orleans, Louisiana.
 Saturday we will visit an export facility in Portland.
 Sunday we will fly from New Orleans to Kansas City and spend the night there.
 Monday morning we will visit FGIS Tech Center in Kansas City and the KC office of Int IFCStone.
 Monday afternoon we will travel back to Manhattan, and commence with the second week of the course on Tuesday.

 Who should attend: International grain/soybean buyers, government officials and others responsible for the purchase, shipment and handling of U.S. grains and soybeans.
 This course is especially useful to individuals in private companies taking on the responsibilities for grain purchasing formerly done by government agencies.
 An increased understanding of the U.S. grain marketing system will enhance the participants' ability to buy U.S. grain with greater confidence and effectiveness.

-New Orleans Field Trip to an Export Facility: Participants who enroll in both Part I and Part II receive a discounted rate.
-If added to a Part I or Part II course, the cost is an additional $850/person and covers airfare to and from Manhattan, Kan., local transportation to and from the New Orleans airport, travel to the export elevator and hosting fees.
+Field Trip to an Export Facility: Participants who enroll in both Part I and Part II receive a discounted rate.
+If added to a Part I or Part II course, the cost is an additional $900/person and covers airfare to and from Manhattan, Kan., local transportation to and from the airport, travel to the export elevator and hosting fees.
 Each participant is responsible for hotel and meal costs.
-The cost of the New Orleans hotel generally runs $145-$150/night, including taxes.
+The cost of the hotel generally runs $189/night, plus taxes.